 - Avoid having close contact with people who are sick.

 - Practice social distancing and STAY HOME!

-- If you’re sick, stay home; call your doctor before going coming in.
+- If you’re sick, stay home; call your doctor before going in.

-- Use tissues to cover your coughs and sneezes and through the away.
+- Use tissues to cover your coughs and sneezes and immediately throw them away.